SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-contextual-logging.md

 By default, the Spartacus provides `CxErrorHandler`, which extends the default Angular `ErrorHandler`.
 As a result, all errors that occur during server-side rendering are passed to the `LoggerService`, and these errors are logged with an appropriate context.
 For more information about the `LoggerService`, see [Using the LoggerService](#using-the-loggerservice).

-**Note:** If you already provide in your application a custom Angular `ErrorHandler`, importing `ErrorHandlingModule.forRoot()` might cause the Spartacus `CxErrorHandler` to overwrite (or be overwritten with) your own error handler (depending on the order of providers).
+**Note:** If you already provide in your application a custom Angular `ErrorHandler`, the Spartacus `CxErrorHandler` might overwrite (or be overwritten with) your own error handler (depending on the order of providers).
 In this case, it is recommended that your custom `ErrorHandler` should extend the Spartacus `CxErrorHandler` and use the `super.handleError()` method of the `CxErrorHandler`.
 This preserves the default Spartacus behavior, while also preserving the behavior of your custom `ErrorHandler`.

 ## Enabling Standardized Logs in Third-party Party Libraries